Mykola Tytenok: Chernobyl disaster

+Titenok, along with Tishura, began attempting to quench the small flames, started by pieces of super-heated graphite and fuel assemblies igniting the bitumen covered roof.
+The burning bitumen quickly became a hindrance to the men on the roof, as it melted due to the heat, and began sticking to their boots, making it hard to move.
+The burning bitumen also produced thick black smoke, which they were all breathing in, and which caused burns their airways.
+The super-heated fuel proved difficult to extinguish, as the water was often evaporated before it could even reach the flames.
+Thus, the firemen began trying to stomp out glowing pieces of fuel and burning graphite chunks.

+After around twenty minutes, Vladimir Tishura collapsed, he was unable to stand and was violently vomiting, a few minutes later, Titenok himself collapsed.
+Vasily Ignatenko helped carry them both down from the roof.
+They were helped out of their firefighting gear by their comrades, and ordered by Leonid Telyatnikov to go to ABK-2 (2nd administration building between units 2 & 3) and await the arrival of ambulances.

+By 2:35 AM, ambulances had arrived, and Titenok and his squad were taken to Sanitary Unit No.126 in Pripyat.

 Hospitalization and death

 On the night of the accident, Titenok was admitted to Sanitary Unit No.126 in Pripyat and stayed there for a day, before being transported by plane from Boryspil Airport to Moscow.
 They then were admitted to Hospital No.6 in Moscow, which specialised in treating radiological accidents.

-On May 4th, Titenok wrote to his wife and son from hospital, the letter read as follows:
+On May 4, Titenok wrote to his wife and son from hospital, the letter read as follows:

 "Hello, my beloved wife and my son Serezhenka!
 Today is Sunday, May 4th.
 It's been a week since I got here.
 The main thing...
 How is my health?
 Fine.
 Only it is very, very painful to swallow and eat, there are many blisters in my mouth.
 But soon everything will pass, in two weeks.
 They'll put a catheter in the chest, that is, a tube that food comes through.
 The veins in my arms were swollen from the IV's.
 They are replaced every day.
 I'm lying down and writing slowly.
 Walking around is not allowed.

 And now about the most important thing.
 How are my son and you feeling?
 Are you healthy?
 Describe everything, all of the features.
 I dream about you, you are in front of my eyes and I think about you all the time.
 Tanya, come back in two weeks, May 19th-20th, I'll be waiting.
 I'm lying down, they won't let me out of the ward to go anywhere.
 And on May 20th, I will feel better, I will be able to stay with you longer and take a walk.
 Do not worry.
 I'm already tired, and a little headache.
 I kiss you and Serezha tightly.
 I hug everyone tightly.